eddiechu/passbox/README.md

 # A good password habit is important.

-###### You may consider “Password Manager”, but worry about it is a black box software, don't know if they are vulnerable, reliable or recoverable
+###### You may consider “Password Manager”, but there are bad news about them from time to time, you will worry about they are black box software, don't know if those are vulnerable, reliable or recoverable
 ###### If you search in Google or visit Wikipedia, there are many pros and cons about it.
 ###### https://www.google.com/search?q=password+manager+pros+and+cons
 ###### https://en.wikipedia.org/wiki/Password_manager